AuPtZ/BenchmarkSS/www/tab_robustness.md

 ### Welcome to Robustness module!
-In this module, you can evaluate the performance of signature search (SS) methods.
+In this module, you can evaluate the performance of signature search methods (SSMs).
 In the **Benchmark module**, we tested SS methods based on drug annotations.
-However, it may not be appropriate when there is **insufficient annotation** for the profiles.
+However, it may not be appropriate when there are **insufficient annotations** for the pharmacotranscriptomic datasets (PTDs).
-Hence, we test the performance of SS methonds based on **profile self-similarity**.
+Hence, we test the performance of SSMs based on **profile self-similarity**.
 Briefly, we labeled these drugs from 1 to N (N being the order of drugs in one set).
 For each drug profile, we extracted the top x up-regulated and top x down-regulated DEGs and defined them as a signature.
 This signature was then queried into one of the SS methods to obtain the matching scores of these drugs.
 We then ranked the drugs based on their scores.